awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     In the Google Cloud console, on the project selector page, select or [create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

-    > Note: If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
+    > Note: If you don't plan to keep the resources that you create in this guide, create a project instead of selecting an existing project.
 After you finish these steps, you can delete the project, removing all resources associated with the project.
 Create a new Project in Google Cloud Console or select an existing one.

     - [x] **2.
 Enable Billing**: Make sure that billing is enabled for your Cloud project.
 Learn how to [check if billing is enabled on a project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled)